There aren't any images for this school. Be the first to show your picture to thousands of people!

 Financial Aid

-The first step in determining aid eligibility is filling out the Free Application for Federal Student Aid, or FAFSA.
-This form allows needy students to receive both Federal Pell Grants and Supplemental Educational Opportunity Grants.
+The first step in determining aid eligibility is filling out the Free Application for Federal Student Aid (FAFSA).
+This form allows eligible students to receive both Federal Pell Grants and Supplemental Educational Opportunity Grants.
 For state-based grant money, students must fill out an Alamo Colleges grants and scholarships application.
 The Alamo Colleges application checks a student’s eligibility for the Top 10% Scholarship, the Texas Grant, and the Texas Educational Opportunity Grant.

 Student Financial Aid Details

-Northwest Vista College is a commuter campus, meaning no dorms or other school-affiliated housing.
-The campus is 16 miles from downtown San Antonio, the nation’s seventh-largest city and home to over a million people.
-Students basically fall into two groups: high-school graduates who want to begin school close to home before going elsewhere, and working adults who want to enhance their career prospects.
+The student body is a mix of high-school graduates who want to begin school close to home before going elsewhere, and working adults who want to enhance their career prospects.

-The first class at Northwest Vista College had only 12 students.
+The first class at NVC had only 12 students.
 Enrollment quickly surged as new campus buildings were constructed, with the current student population exceeding 13,000.

 Student Enrollment Demographics

-Northwest Vista College does not offer athletic scholarships, but students still have ample opportunity to compete in a variety of individual and team sports.
-Intramural sports are open to all students, faculty and staff of the college and include basketball, flag football, volleyball and soccer.
+Students have ample opportunity to compete in a variety of individual and team sports.
+Intramurals are open to all students, faculty and staff of the college and include basketball, flag football, volleyball and soccer.

 Former high-school athletes are eligible to compete in the South Texas Club Sports League, a collective of other Alamo Colleges and regional two-year institutions.
 Participants must enroll in a minimum number of hours and maintain a 2.25 GPA or better.
 Club sports include cross-county, basketball, women’s volleyball, men’s soccer and tennis.